 June Lake Loop

 Are you looking for a relaxing day trip with scenery resembling the Swiss Alps?
 Then the June Lake Loop is where it’s at.
 The drive is approximately 15 miles filled with dramatic Sierra peaks and alpine vistas containing a chain of gorgeous lakes.
-Grant Lake, Silver Lake, Gull Lake and June Lake all nestle in a steep, horseshoe shaped canyon.
-You’ll also find world-class road cycling, fishing, hiking, boating, horseback riding, camping and the town of June Lake.
+Grant Lake, Silver Lake, Gull Lake, and June Lake all nestle in a steep, horseshoe shaped canyon.
+You’ll also find world-class road cycling, fishing, hiking, boating, horseback riding, camping, and the town of June Lake.
 It’s a place where you’ll still find family owned businesses such as Ernie’s Tackle and Ski Shop, founded by Ernie Felkins in 1932.
 The June Lake community is low key and more geared towards the natural beauty that exists here.
 For more adventures like this and more, check out the Mammoth Lakes Tour Itineraries guide.

 Ebbetts Pass National Scenic Byway

 We’re serious when we say this is one wild ride.
 You’ll definitely want to leave the towed rigs and extra long RVs behind.
 Coming from the Bay Area?
-Hop on Highway 4 East through Calaveras county’s charming gold rush towns and national award winning small craft vineyards before emerging into one of the most pristine free designated wilderness areas in all of California.
+Hop on Highway 4 East through Calaveras county’s charming gold rush towns and national award winning small craft vineyards before emerging into one of the most pristine designated wilderness areas in all of California.
 Ready to learn more about the area?
-Visit www.gocalaveras.com today to scout out the region or to get free personal assistance planning your next Ebbetts Pass High Sierra adventure.
+Visit www.gocalaveras.com to scout the region or get free personal assistance planning your next Ebbetts Pass High Sierra adventure.